MissStrong/ICS4U/Unit 1/Note 6 - Loops.md

 A **loop** is a structure that repeatedly executes a specified block of code.
 This process of repetition is called **iteration**.

-If you wanted to repeat specific lines of code a specific number of times, or until a specific condition is met, you can use a loop to accomplish that.
+If we want to repeat specific lines of code a specific number of times, or until a specific condition is met, we can use a loop to accomplish that.

 There are three loop structures in Java: the *for loop*, the *while loop*, and the *do while loop*.

 ### For Loops

-You would generally use a *for loop* when you know how many times you want the block of code to* run.
+We would generally use a *for loop* when we know how many times we want the block of code to* run.

 Here is the general structure of a *for loop.